nhoyt/aitg-website/fae.md

 * [WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices/) Techniques
 * [HTML Standard](https://html.spec.whatwg.org/multipage/)

-## OpenAjax Evaluation Library
+## Evaluation Rules for Web Accessibility

-FAE and the companion tool, [AInspector WCAG for Firefox](/tools/ainspector), both use the OpenAjax Evaluation Library rules and rulesets.
+FAE and the companion tool, [AInspector WCAG for Firefox](/tools/ainspector), were designed such that the evaluation results they produce are structurally identical.
+A shared conceptual model ensures that the terminology used in both tools are identical as well.

-The evaluation library rules and rulesets were developed over a six year period through the work of the OpenAjax Accessibility Task Force and feedback from users of the initial versions of FAE and AInspector WCAG.
-Every rule included in the library references at least one WCAG 2.0 Level A or AA Success Criterion requirement.

-The OpenAjax Evaluation Library includes two rulesets, selectable by the user:

-* HTML5 and ARIA Techniques
-* HTML4 Legacy Techniques

-The recommended ruleset is ‘HTML5 and ARIA Techniques’, as it comprises the most up-to-date requirements.
+Underlying the similar user interface designs, in particular those involved with navigating the evaluation results, is a shared set of rules and rulesets, which are stored in the [Evaluation Library](/tools/evaluation-library).

 ## Website Evaluation